Validio Code Scenarios

 In the following example, the import

-command is used to move the resources specified in resources.json
+command is used to move the resources from other-namespace

 into the project’s example-namespace